 O put me in thy books!

 William Shakespeare, who created such memorable characters for the stage, has often appeared in fiction as a character himself.
-Even before his death on 23 April 1616, he made a thinly-veiled entrance in a diatribe by Robert Greene who called him “an upstart crow who thinks himself the only Shake-scene in the country,” able to “bombast out a blank verse” but also prone to plagiarism.
+Even before his death on 23 April 1616, he made a thinly-veiled entrance in a diatribe by Robert Greene as “an upstart crow,” prone to plagiarism, “who thinks himself the only Shake-scene in the country.”
 From that inauspicious start, Shakespeare’s fictional character generally improves.
-In hundreds of works of fiction, he appears variously as a boy, a lover, a family man, a courtier, a genius, an oaf, a friend, a hero, and, less commonly, as a villain.
+In hundreds of works of fiction, he appears variously as boy, lover, family man, courtier, bumpkin, genius, friend, actor, hero, and, less commonly, villain.
 Whether in poetry, plays, novels, young adult literature, or movies and television, this one man plays many parts.